-You should be aware that the Visual Editor is a tool for creating content in a visual manner – it is not a tool for designing the website and change lots of styles & fine details, this is handled by the design itself.
+You should be aware that the Visual Editor is a tool for creating content in a visual manner – it is not a tool for designing the website and changing lots of styles & fine details, this is handled by the design itself.

 The Visual Editor function as a special view inside the Dynamicweb administration (backend), available on all pages using a template which has been configured to use the visual editor.
-In a way you can consider it as an alternative view of the paragraph list we’re all used to work with (Figure 1.2).
+In a way you can consider it as an alternative view of the paragraph list we’re all used to working with (Figure 1.2).